mlopstapus/PainChain/helm/README.md

   --namespace painchain --create-namespace
 ```

-When ingress is enabled, the frontend automatically uses the ingress hostname as the API URL.
+The ingress will route all traffic to the application service, which serves both the frontend UI and API endpoints.

 ## Upgrading